 Cybeready have been running successful phishing simulations for years now, developing proven steps toward employee engagement and behavioral change.
 Over the course of time, Cybeready have seen customers come to us, bruised by phishing campaigns gone awry.
 In our experience, most of these catastrophes come down to a handful of errors we’ve seen repeated time and again.

 Here are five of the most common mistakes to avoid to help you avoid the pitfalls of less-than-optimal security tests:

 1. Choosing simulations that are too difficult

 A security team may make incorrect assumptions about what employees already know about phishing.
-They come to the mistaken belief that other members of the organization possess the same level of familiarity with cybersecurity as they do.
+They come to the mistaken belief that other members of the organisation possess the same level of familiarity with cyber security as they do.
 This ‘Curse of Knowledge’ creates a lot of negative noise while producing few, if any, positive results.

 This also happens when security teams become concerned with establishing a definitive security risk worthy of their organization’s attention and resources.
 This leads to security teams creating and deploying phishing simulations that are too challenging for those without subject-matter expertise.
 When setting the bar too high and creating simulations most employees fall for, employees start to question the reasoning behind the simulations themselves.
 They may ask, “Are they meant to entrap us or teach us?” or “Should I really have detected this or was I meant to fail?”

 Learning has emotional roots.
 It’s best facilitated when people are eased into the process.
 This enables an employee to understand it’s their mistake instead of the result of an uneven trial by security.